moorepants/eme134/content/pages/syllabus.rst

 - identify parameters that affect stability
 - describe typical modes of motion for various vehicles
 - apply simple automatic control to stabilize vehicles
+- utilize simulations of vehicles for design purposes

 Catalog Description
 -------------------